Diverse stages of star formation in the IRAS 18162-2048 region. Emergence of UV Feedback: Discussion

-The high-mass star-forming region IRAS~18162-2048 presents convincing evidence for multigenerational star formation, with young protostars, compact \ion{H}{ii} regions, and evolved feedback-driven structures coexisting within the same molecular environment.
-In addition to the well-studied collimated jet driven by the main protostar IRAS~18162-2048, several bubble-like cavities have now been identified across the region (cf. H$_2$ continuum subtracted image shown in Fig.~16 from \citealt{bally2023} and Fig.~2 from \citealt{mohan2023obs}).
-These include bubble-like structures centred on IRS~4, IRS~3, and a third source southeast of MHO~2360, as well as the bubble revealed in this study around IRS~7/SC (see Fig.~\ref{fig:cont_H2_BrG}).
-Such morphology is more consistent with the cumulative action of multiple photoionising sources over time than with purely shock-excited bow shocks from protostellar outflows.
-Although we cannot rule out that some of this molecular emission emerges from outflow shocked material.
+The high-mass star-forming region IRAS~18162-2048 presents convincing evidence of multi-generational star formation, with young protostars, compact \ion{H}{ii} regions, and evolved feedback-driven structures coexisting within the same molecular environment.
+In addition to the well-studied collimated jet driven by the main protostar IRAS~18162-2048, several bubble-like cavities have now been identified across the region (see the H$_2$ continuum subtracted image shown in Fig.~16 from \citealt{bally2023} and Fig.~2 from \citealt{mohan2023obs}).
+These include bubble-like structures centred on IRS~4, IRS~3, and a third source southeast of MHO~2360 as well as the bubble revealed in this study around IRS~7/SC (see Fig.~\ref{fig:cont_H2_BrG}).
+Such a morphology is more consistent with the cumulative action of multiple photo-ionising sources over time than with purely shock-excited bow shocks from protostellar outflows.
+However, we cannot rule out that some of this molecular emission emerges from outflow shocked material.